aranvhout/OMSS_generator/omss_documentation.md

 ### 2. Save Directly to Local Folder

-This is the **recommended method**, especially if you’re generating a large number of puzzles.
+aaaa This is the **recommended method**, especially if you’re generating a large number of puzzles.

 To enable this: